socialpinpoint/api-social-pinpoint/v1/README.md

       }
     ]

-Results are paginated, at 50 results per page.
+Results are paginated at 50 results per page.
 Pagination links are returned in the response headers in the following format:

 ```
 <https://demo.ourcommunitymap.com/api/v1/projects/3/markers.json?page=1&start_date=20160531>; rel="first",